JoshScarberry/CapstoneProject/README.md

 These directories contain the files for our django project including the html, css, js, and any other files associated with the webpage itself.
 I know these directories can seem a little convoluted and redundantly named but they are that way for a reason.
 If you create a fork to work on the project please do not "clean them up", or reorganize/rename them.
 The youtube series I mainly used to create this project can be found here https://www.youtube.com/watchv=Fc2O3_2kax8&index=1&list=PLw02n0FEB3E3VSHjyYMcFadtQORvl1Ssj
 If you want to take part in this or just understand what is going on with these files please watch this or ask any questions anytime.

+If you would like to code on your fork and test on your machine, you will need to install django and run the django server locally on your machine.
+There are instructions on the django website to install on any OS.